oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The mpilinktest program is a parallel ping-pong test between all connections of a machine.
-Output of this program is a full communication matrix which shows the bandwidth between each processor pair and a report including the minimum bandwidth.
-The linktest runs for n processors in n steps where in each step n/2 pairs of processors will perform the MPI pingpong test (3 iterations, 128 kB messages).
-The selection of the pairs is random but after running all steps all possible pairs are covered.
+Output of this program is a fullcommunication matrix which shows the bandwidth between each processorpair and a report including the minimum bandwidth.
+The linktest runsfor n processors in n steps where in each step n/2 pairs of processorswill perform the MPI pingpong test (3 iterations, 128 kBmessages).
+The selection of the pairs is random but after running allsteps all possible pairs are covered.

-**URL**
+**More Information**

 http://www.fz-juelich.de/ias/jsc/EN/Expertise/Support/Software/LinkTest/linktest-download_node.html

 **Available Versions**::

+    1.2p1-foss-2019b
     1.2p1-foss-2020a
-    1.2p1-foss-2019b

 LittleCMS